-The Smoke-Free Ontario Act prohibits smoking and the Electronic Cigarettes Act prohibits the use of electronic cigarettes in common areas of apartment buildings, condominiums and college and university residences.
-Smoking and vaping is prohibited in the following areas in shared housing:
+The Smoke-Free Ontario Act prohibits smoking in common areas of apartment buildings, condominiums and college and university residences.
+Smoking is prohibited in the following areas in shared housing:

 - Parking garage

 - Exercise facilities

 - posting no-smoking signs

 - making sure that common areas in their buildings are smoke-free

 Tobacco enforcement officers inspect shared housing and respond to complaints in these spaces.
 They can issue tickets for people who do not follow the law.

 Why you should be concerned about smoking in your building

 Smoke-free housing is about increasing options for smoke-free living, not denying smokers a place to live, evicting smokers from their homes or forcing people to quit smoking.
 Property owners and landlords should be concerned about smoking in shared housing because: